Brunei

 • Crew and equipment lists

-Film permits in Brunei are issued by the Prime Minister’s Office, Information Department, which oversees and regulates film productions in the country.
+Film permits in Brunei are issued by the Prime Minister’s Office, Information Department, which oversees and regulates all film productions in the country.

-Required Documentation
+Required documentation:

-• A detailed shooting script
+• Detailed shooting script

 • Location plans